19hours/sg-statutes/Acts/Presidential Elections Act.md

 shall take part in any election activity.

-(1A) An individual who is not a citizen of Singapore shall not knowingly publish or display, or knowingly cause or permit to be published or displayed, any election advertising (within the meaning of section 60A) among any electors during the period beginning with the day the writ of election is issued for an election and ending with the start of the eve of polling day at the election.
+(1A) An individual who is not a citizen of Singapore shall not knowingly publish or display, or knowingly cause or permit to be published or displayed, any election advertising among any electors during the period beginning with the day the writ of election is issued for an election and ending with the start of the eve of polling day at the election.

 [11/2010]

+[Act 6 of 2017 wef 01/04/2017]

 (2) No person shall conduct any election activity unless he is in possession of a written authority in the prescribed form signed by a candidate or any election agent of the candidate and issued on or after nomination day.